SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart v2/README.md

 - Change the codes below replacing 'MeasuresTable' with 'Tables for Measures'
 - Run these codes in your model to add the measures.

+Following these steps you avoid the mismatch between the template and your model.

+💡 Pro Tip: at this stage you can rename the table and the fields used in the x-axis in the template (e.g., calendar table and its column names), as they are named in your model.
+This helps in faster synch later.

+In case you don't rename the x-axis fields, you will just need to substitute the x-axis fields with your fields.

 ```
 DEFINE